 Houses do settle and shift slightly with changing temperatures, but these normal fluctuations shouldn’t result in significant gaps or breaches around the house.
 If you see large gaps around door or window frames or notice doors and windows becoming difficult to open, have a foundation repair expert take a look.

 Foundation Repair Companies

 Foundation concerns should always be left to the professionals.
 These jobs often require special knowledge and heavy equipment.
 Be sure to hire an experienced company that holds the right licensing, insurance, and certifications to complete a job properly from start to finish.

-It never hurts to do some research on local companies and to ask for referrals from business partners, family and friends.
+It never hurts to research local companies and ask for referrals from business partners, family and friends.
 As you interview and request estimates from the companies on your short list, be mindful of the following warning signs that you should keep looking: